How Long is the High School Diploma/GED for Medical Assistant Programs?

 - Certified Medical Administrative Assistant (CMAA) from the National Healthcareer Association

 These have slightly different eligibility criteria, but the main thing mentioned is that you should be 18 years of age and must have completed an accredited medical assistant program to be eligible.
-The process from understanding the certification, applying, studying, and taking the test takes about 3 months, and it takes another 3 months to receive the certificate after the exam date.
+The process of understanding the certification, applying, studying, and taking the test takes about 3 months, and it takes another 3 months to receive the certificate after the exam date.

 The Step by Step Process and Timeline to Be Certified

 We have taken the process to obtain the Certified Medical Assistant (CMA) certification to explain how you can get a medical assistant certification.
-The process is roughly similar for other certifications, but CMA is recognized in all the states and is the most popular one.
+The process is roughly similar to other certifications, but CMA is recognized in all the states and is the most popular one.

 This exam has 200 questions that test you on your healthcare knowledge, administrative knowledge, and many other topics.